loganmarchione/loganmarchione.com/content/posts/2025/09/index.md

 > I know that the [imperial system](https://en.wikipedia.org/wiki/Imperial_units) of units is inferior to the metric system, but these are 10-inch racks, not 254mm racks :man_shrugging:

 Well, I'm eating my words now.
 Because of the small dimensions I'm working with, I decided to do all of my measurements in millimeters.
-With that said, the holes on the [shelves](https://www.amazon.com/RackMate-Accessories-Cantilever-Equipment-Rackmate/dp/B0DWMFR111) I'm using are 237mm center-to-center, so that was my basis for the mini-rack.
+With that said, the holes on the [shelves](https://www.amazon.com/RackMate-Accessories-Cantilever-Equipment-Rackmate/dp/B0DWMFR111) I'm using are 237mm center-to-center, and 1U is 45mm tall, so that was my basis for the mini-rack.

 # Design

 I've been seeing a ton of racks made of extruded aluminum.
-I guess I'm late on this, but extruded aluminum is like Lego for adults.
+I guess I'm late to this, but extruded aluminum is like Lego for adults.
 It's really lightweight, easy to work with, has exact dimensions, and has slots on all four sides to connect pieces, accessories, etc...
 The different sizes are named for their dimensions (below are examples of 20x20mm and 20x40mm, respectively).

 {{< figure src="20250814_002.jpg" width="25%" loading="lazy" alt="20x20 aluminum" attr="20x20 aluminum from 8020.net" attrlink="https://8020.net/20-2020.html">}}

 {{< figure src="20250814_003.jpg" width="25%" loading="lazy" alt="20x40 aluminum" attr="20x40 aluminum from 8020.net" attrlink="https://8020.net/20-2040.html">}}

-I decided on 20x20 aluminum rails.
-They are relatively small, but I have seen rails as small as 15x15mm or 10x10mm.
+I decided on 20x20 aluminum rails, since they are the smallest size that still has lots of third-party parts available (but I have seen rails as small as 15x15mm or 10x10mm).
 I decided to mount the shelves directly to the aluminum rails (in-place of [traditional rack rails](https://www.penn-elcom.com/us/4u-rack-rail-with-full-holes-0-08in-thick-r0863-2mm-04)).

 From what I can tell, [8020.net](https://8020.net) and [Misumi](https://us.misumi-ec.com/) are the biggest and/or most popular distributors, though you can also get this stuff cheap on Amazon and AliExpress.
 What's nice is that since aluminum is a relatively soft metal, you can cut it with a bandsaw or chop saw.
 I don't have one of those, but both 8020.net and Misumi will cut it for you (for a small fee).